What Are Capital Markets?

 Similarly, a government may sell bonds to fund infrastructure, other national projects or to service national debt.

-The financial capital market consists of two different types of market: primary and secondary.
+The capital markets are made up of two different types of market: the primary market and the secondary market.

-For example, when a company goes public they have an Initial Public Offering (IPO), in which they sell their shares at a set price to, mostly institutional, investors.
+For example, when a company goes public they traditionally have an Initial Public Offering (IPO), in which they sell new shares at a set price to, mostly institutional, investors.

 After going public with its IPO, a company can issue and sell shares in subsequent issuance rounds, providing certain conditions are met.

-In both cases, since new securities are being bought directly from the issuing company, the transactions are part of the primary market.
+In both cases, since the new shares are being bought directly from the issuing company, the transactions are part of the primary capitalmarket.

 Stock exchanges, such as the London Stock Exchange, typically provide facilities for the primary and secondary capital markets.